(214) 390-7947 (Overseas Callers)

 Have you always dreamed of traveling to Africa?
 Are you passionate about helping low-income children live a better life?

-If this sounds like you then you need to volunteer for a childcare project in South Africa The multicultural country of South Africa features a rich history and diversity of flora and fauna.
-There is something for everyone from strolling sandy beaches to surfing or elephant sightseeing in the savannahs and sipping wine in vineyards.
+If this sounds like you, then you need to volunteer for a childcare program in South Africa.
+The multicultural country of South Africa features a rich history and diversity of flora and fauna.
+There is something for everyone, from strolling sandy beaches to surfing or elephant sightseeing in the savannahs and sipping wine in vineyards.

-Sadly, there is a big divide between the rich and poor in Cape Town.
-Many people struggle to survive on a daily basis due to poverty, disease, and poor government funding of public facilities.
+Sadly, there is a big divide between the rich and the poor in Cape Town.
+Many people struggle to survive daily due to poverty, disease, and poor government funding of public facilities.
 This leaves many South African children in low-income communities disadvantaged and often left to fend for themselves while parents are at work.

 In South Africa, IFRE collaborates with local childcare facilities that work with low-income children between the ages of 0 and 6 to help give them the education and care they deserve to grow up well.

-Helping ensure children get the love, education and a good meal while in the childcare facility will have positive impacts on both the child's future success and the greater communities.
+Helping ensure children get the love, education, and a good meal while in the childcare facility will have positive impacts on both the child's future success and the greater community.

 Take a minute to complete the form and we will be in touch.